Apollo vs. Lusha Comparison

 It includes AI-generated email copy and auto-enrollment when contacts join a list.
 These are useful basics, but teams running serious outbound will still need a dedicated engagement platform alongside Lusha.

 ZoomInfo handles outbound through two paths.
-GTM Workspace gives sellers an AI-powered action feed where in-market buyers surface with pre-drafted outreach based on account context (not generic templates, but messages informed by the GTM Context Graph's understanding of the deal).
+GTM Workspace gives sellers an agent-powered action feed where in-market buyers surface with pre-drafted outreach based on account context (not generic templates, but messages informed by the GTM Context Graph's understanding of the deal).

 Intent data and buying signals reveal different depths